GandhiNN/gandhinn.github.io/_drafts/2025-08-18-handling-aws-sdk-items-effectively-in-rust.md

 {: .notice}

 ## Common type definition of AWS SDK for Rust
-Most of the struct that you will see in AWS SDK for Rust usually will have the following type definition.
-Here, I'm using the `Role` struct in `aws_sdk_iam` crate:
+Most of the structs that you will see in AWS SDK for Rust usually will have the following type definition.
+For example, the following snippet is the definition `Role` struct in the `aws_sdk_iam` crate:

 {% highlight rust %}
 #[non_exhaustive]